 Neoprene

-Neoprene resists heat, fire, UV rays, water and oil.
-It also has a high tensile strength.
+Neoprene exhibits exceptional resistance to heat, fire, UV rays, water, and oil, coupled with a notable high tensile strength.

 Butyl